Region-of-Interest Based Neural Video Compression: Experiments

-\paragraph{Generalization} We investigate the generalization capability of our proposed latent-scaling ROI SSF model to different data and regions of interest.
-To do so, we evaluate a model trained on DAVIS on a separate dataset, Cityscapes.
+Furthermore, we investigate the behavior of the proposed Latent Scaling ROI SSF codec in terms of spatial bit allocation and reconstruction quality.
+Fig.~\ref{fig:psnr_bit_allocation} shows, on a reference validation frame from DAVIS, the pixel-wise bpp and PSNR as compared to the ones achieved by SSF.
+For SSF, bit allocation and reconstruction quality are roughly uniformly distributed over the image.
+Differently, Latent Scaling ROI SSF model focuses both bpp and PSNR on the region of interest.
+Moreover, it is worth noting how, despite the fact latent scaling operates at the reduced resolution of the latents (resulting in block-wise bpp allocation), the PSNR of the reconstructed frame properly aligns with the ROI at pixel-level.
+Finally, in Fig.~\ref{fig:qualitative} we shows a few qualitative compression results of our model, compared to SSF. \bgroup \egroup \paragraph{Generalization} We investigate the generalization capability of our proposed latent-scaling ROI SSF model to different data and regions of interest.
+To do so, train a model on DAVIS and measure its performance on Cityscapes.
 We expect (at least) two main sources of generalization gap.
 First, the videos in the two datasets depict very different content (\textit{data gap}), and differences in the acquisition settings may generate discrepancies in low-level image statistics and global motion\footnote{for instance, in Cityscapes the motion is dominated by the ego-motion of the camera, which is car-mounted.}.
-Moreover, the ROI specification described in Sec.~\ref{sec:experiments} might impact training (\textit{ROI gap}).
-Indeed, in DAVIS we consider any labeled instance as foreground, resulting in ROIs that belong to different semantic classes, and are typically affected by motion.
-Somewhat differently, for Cityscapes we mark pixels of specific classes as ROI, that are therefore consistent among training examples.
-To monitor both effects, we plot in Fig.~\ref{fig:cityscapes_plot} the RD curves of our latent scaling model and plain SSF, trained either on DAVIS or on Cityscapes, and evaluated on Cityscapes.
-By monitoring the gap between the SSF model (blue lines) trained on DAVIS and the one trained on Cityscapes, we appreciate the former performs slightly worse than the latter, both for ROI and non-ROI areas.
+Moreover, the ROI specification described above might impact training (\textit{ROI gap}).
+To monitor both effects, we plot in Fig.~\ref{fig:cityscapes_and_perlin_noise}a the RD curves of our latent scaling model and plain SSF, trained either on DAVIS or on Cityscapes, and evaluated on Cityscapes.
+By considering the gap between the SSF model (blue lines) trained on DAVIS and the one trained on Cityscapes, we notice how the former performs slightly worse than the latter, both for ROI and non-ROI areas.
 This gives a sense of the severity of the data gap alone, as no ROI was employed during training whatsoever.
 In order to assess the effect of the ROI gap, we examine the margin between the two trainings of Latent Scaling ROI SSF (pink lines).
 Interestingly, we observe a similar edge as the one observed for plain SSF.
 The fact that the performance gap does not increase significantly suggests that most of the discrepancy is still due to the data gap, and that our codec is barely susceptible to the nature of ROIs used during training.
-We will follow up on this intuition in the next paragraph.
 Finally, we observe that, when evaluated on Cityscapes ROI areas, the ROI-based model trained on DAVIS outperforms the SSF model.
-This might suggest that, when interested in ROI-based compression on a target dataset, our codec trained on a different dataset might still be a better choice than its non ROI-based counterpart, even when the latter is trained on the target dataset itself. \paragraph{Synthetic ROI masks} In order to further investigate the sensitivity of our latent scaling based codec to the nature of ROIs used during training, we carry out an experiment where we train it using synthetically generated masks.
-Specifically, we rely on the DAVIS dataset and we generate the ROI for every training clip randomly, by taking advantage of perlin noise~\cite{perlin_noise}, as specified in Sec.~\ref{sec:experiments}.
-The resulting masks are temporally smooth, but do not correlate with the video itself.
-In Fig.~\ref{fig:perlin_noise_plot} we plot the performance of such a model (in purple) against a model trained on regular semantic masks, obtained by manual annotation (in pink).
-We emphasize both models are tested, on the validation set, on regular semantic masks of ROI objects.
-Interestingly, the results show that a gap exists between the two models, but it is almost negligible.
-This result confirms the intuition that our model is minimally affected by the nature of training ROIs.
-Such a property is appealing, as it enables the codec to be trained even in the absence of precise pixel-level ROI masks - that are typically expensive to obtain - while still yielding competitive results on realistic use cases.
-In App.~\ref{apd:perlin_noise} we repeat the experiment for the Implicit ROI SSF and for a different value of $\gamma$, reaching similar conclusions.
+This observation suggests that, when interested in ROI-based compression on a target dataset, our codec trained on a different dataset might still be a better choice than its non ROI-based counterpart, even when the latter is trained on the target dataset itself.